|

 flat-faced contacts) is the output.

-Also note that the position at which the carry-over notch is sensed,
+Also note that the position at which the turnover notch is sensed,

-is 8 positions further on the wheel, counted from the window.
+is 8 positions further on the rotor, counted from the window.

 |